philliphuang/dona/README.md

 - `donation_cents`: the amount of the donation in cents, if the type of the Donation Option is `input` the value represents the default amount of the donation in cents
 - `purchase_cents`: the amount of pre-donation subtotal
 - `transaction_cents`: the amount of the total purchase including the donation
-- `donation_transfer_request`: an object containing information necessary to implement Solana Pay's [Transfer Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transfer-request), consisting of the following fields:
+- `donation_transfer_request`: an object containing information necessary to implement Solana Pay's [Transfer Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transfer-request), consisting of the following fields (which may be overridden if the developer so chooses):
 	- `recipient`: the public key of the recipient's wallet
-	- `amount`: the amount of the transfer in units of the SPL token
+	- `amount`: the amount of the transfer in units of the SPL token (Note that this is **only the donation amount**, not the total amount inclusive of the donation amount)
 	- `spl_token`: the address of the SPL token used for the transfer
+	- `reference`: randomly generated public key that can be used as a unique identifier for the transaction
-	- `reference`: the reference of the solana
+	- `label`: URL-encoded UTF-8 string of the form 'Confirm donation to (recipient name)'
-	- TODO: finish this, make sure to make clear it's only paying recipient
+	- `message`: URL-encoded UTF-8 string of the form 'Donation of (amount) USDC to (recipient name)'
+	- `url`: A Solana Pay transfer request URL combining the information in the previous fields.
+If no overrides are needed for the previous fields, a developer can use this URL directly as a link to pay the donation recipient.

-- `donation_transaction_request`: an object containing information necessary to implement Solana Pay's [Transaction Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transaction-request), consisting of the following fields:
+- `donation_transaction_request`: an object containing information necessary to implement Solana Pay's [Transaction Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transaction-request), consisting of the following fields (which may be overridden if the developer so chooses):
-	- TODO: finish this, make sure to make clear it's splitting the payment
+	- `link`: URL for the wallet to POST to in order to access the serialized Solana transaction which splits the payment between merchant and donation recipient respectively
+	- `label`: URL-encoded UTF-8 string of the form 'Confirm purchase including donation to (recipient name)
+	- `message`: URL-encoded UTF-8 string of the form 'Your purchase includes a (donation amount) donation to (recipient name)'
+	- `url`: A Solana Pay transaction request URL combining the information in the previous fields.
+If no overrides are needed for the previous fields, a developer can use this URL directly as a link to pay both the merchant and the donation recipient with a single payment.

 *Note: As of the time of writing, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*